Associate Professor in Health Informatics in the School of Computing, Engineering & Math

-As a senior lecturer, within the School of Computing, Engineering and Mathematics, predominantly I am teaching, managing projects and conducting research in areas that bring together IT and other sectors (health, manufacturing, business, etc.) in application.
+As an associate professor within the School of Computing, Engineering and Mathematics, predominantly I am teaching, managing projects and conducting research in areas that bring together IT and other sectors (health, manufacturing, business, etc.) in application.

 Initially I started as an ICT researcher, where I have explored into how process changes in organisations can have cascading effects into ICT systems within an organisation.
 The technique of tracking this propagating impact was modelled using Klnee Algebra with Tests (KAT) that allowed capturing process and resource dependencies in full.
 This in-depth knowledge process analysis was then applied to another project in manufacturing domain.
 This project explored using genetic algorithm for process optimisations in reducing carbon footprint in manufacturing sector.